stevencombs/retrocombs.github.io/_posts/2014-04-14-problems-integrating-google-comments.md

 category: Blogger
 ---

-__{Update: I am no longer using Blogger; however, this was a popular post, so I am reposting for those who may need this information.}__
+__{Update: I no longer use Blogger; however, this was a popular post, so I am reposting for those who may need this information.}__

 When I migrated to a new Blogger template on my old blogging platform, one of the things I did not notice (and not sure how I didn't) was that my comments were missing.
 I know the simple solution is to insert this small snippet into my custom Blogger template:

 <script src="https://gist.github.com/stevencombs/9556035.js"></script>

 The problem was I didn't know where to put it.
 I tried several locations and received a lot of errors.
-Others may be having the same problem so I thought I would post a screenshot and the steps from my solution.
+Others may have the same problem.
+Below are the steps from my solution.

 1. Visit [Blogger in Draft][1] (my preferred web interface for Blogger).
 2. Select Template from the left–hand menu.